Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Physiotherapists

-Our physiotherapists (PT) are regulated health professionals who help patients in different areas of the hospital improve their mobility, activity tolerance and strength after a surgery or illness.
+Our physiotherapists (PT) are regulated health professionals who care for patients in different areas of the hospital.
+They help patients improve their mobility, activity tolerance and strength after a surgery or illness.

 PTs work with you to develop a treatment plan with specific movements and exercises.
 They use specialized equipment and walking aids to help you progress safely.
 They also give advice on how to keep improving after leaving the hospital.